-Out of the 125 patients evaluated for suspected HHT, only those patients with three or four Curaçao criteria, and a TTCE, thoracic CT and angiography performed within an 180-day period were included in the study.
-Three patients with HHT (two type I HHT and one type II HHT) and with a TTCE diagnosis of patent foramen ovale (PFO) were also excluded.
+Out of the 125 patients evaluated for suspected HHT, only those patients with 3 or 4 Curaçao criteria, and a TTCE, thoracic CT and angiography performed within less than 180 days of difference were included in the study.
+Three patients with HHT (2 type I HHT and 1 type II HHT) and with a TTCE diagnosis of patent foramen ovale (PFO) were also excluded.
 None of these patients with PFO have PAVMs on thoracic CT.
-95 patients met all the criteria (table 1).
+Ninety five patients met all the criteria (table 1)